nicklansley/HyperDeckPlaylistController/README.md

 Python functions within the 'HyperDeck' class included with this repo.

 The underlying communication with the Hyperdesk is over a simple internal network connection using the built-in Python 'socket' library.
-I have also used PrettyTable in test.py to make the clips list look
-nicer: <pre>pip install PrettyTable</pre>

-To run the demo, put some clips on a card in your HyperDeck, set the IP address in test.js and then (making sure you are using Python3):
-<pre>python test.js</pre>
+In turn, a Python web server provides an API to access HyperDeck and now DataClip (playlist) functions.
+### FAST START ###
+1. Make sure your BlackMagic HyperDeck is switched on and can be seen over your local network.
+2. From a terminal prompt, replacing '192.168.0.145' with your HyperDeck's IP address: <pre>python webserver.py 192.168.0.145</pre>
+3. Open a web browser and head to: http://localhost:8080